myersg86/do-letsencrypt-centos/do-article-template.md

 Use our [Markdown previewer](https://www.digitalocean.com/community/markdown) to review your article's formatting.

 Readers should be able to follow your tutorial from the beginning to the end on a DigitalOcean Droplet.
 Before submitting your article to the editorial team, please be sure to create a new Droplet and test your article from start to finish on it exactly as written.
 Cut and paste commands from the article into your terminal to make sure there aren't typos in the commands.
 If you find yourself executing a command that isn't in the article, incorporate it into the article to make sure the reader gets the exact same results.
-We will test your article and send it back to you if we run into technical problems, which significantly slows down the publication process.
+We will test your article and send it back to you if we run into technical problems, which significantly slows down the publication process.-->
--->

 # How To [Install/Configure/Do Something] on [Distribution]